maxpatiiuk/code-share/misc/life-goals/current.md

   - Refactor and modernize code at work
   - [x] Test and push the new release of Specify 7 before summer internship
-    - Ended up working on this in paralell with Amazon internship.
+    - Ended up working on this in parallel with Amazon internship.
         Shipped the release by mid-summer
   - Specific tools and technologies to learn are tracked in [this project](https://github.com/maxxxxxdlp/code_share/projects/1)
   - [ ] (in progress) Evaluate emerging career options
     - [ ] (in progress) Decide if I want to focus on Back-end/Front-end or stay in Full-stack
+  - Winter Break Goals
+    - Finish UI for Batch Editing
+    - Finish Localization UI integration
+    - Fix Backups problem
+    - Finish UI for DataObjFormatters
+    - Finish UI for RemotePrefs

 ## After Graduation
 - Get a full time job